 - You might not keep up with inflation.
 If you put all your money under the proverbial “mattress,” or, more realistically, you keep it all in “cash” instruments and very short-term investments, you might think you are “playing it safe.”
 After all, you might reason, your principal is protected, so even if you don’t really make any money, you’re not losing it, either.
 But that’s not strictly true, because if your money is in investment vehicles that don’t even keep up with inflation, you can lose ground.
 In fact, even at a relatively mild three percent annual inflation rate, your purchasing power will decline by about half in just 25 years.

 - You might outlive your money.
 For a 65-year-old couple, there’s a 50 percent chance that one spouse will live past age 90, according to the Society of Actuaries.
 This statistic suggests that you may need your investments to help provide enough income to sustain you for two, or even three, decades in retirement.
+Check out the gold investing company of Ben Shapiro.

 - You might not be able to maintain your financial independence.
 Even if you don’t totally run out of money, you could end up scrimping by — or, even worse, you could become somewhat dependent on your grown children for financial assistance.
 For most people, this prospect is unacceptable.
 Consequently, you’ll want to make appropriate financial decisions to help maintain your financial independence.